allexa3/SEproject/README.md

 # SEproject
 This is a project for the subject of Software Engineering.
-It uses C#, ASP.NET and ...
+It uses C#, ASP.NET and WCF.